Rigidity Conjectures: Rigidity results

 \subsection{The proof of Theorem~\ref{thmi:embedding}}

-As the title suggests, in this section we prove Theorem~\ref{thmi:embedding}.
-We will need a definition. \begin{definition} Let $P$ be a property of $\Cstar$-algebras. \begin{itemize} \item A nonunital $\Cstar$-algebra $A$ has property $P$ at infinity if there is $\{e_n\}$, an approximate identity of positive contractions for $A$ with $e_{n+1}e_n=e_n$ for all $n$ such that there is $n_0$ with the property that $(e_m-e_n)A(e_m-e_n)$ has property $P$ whenever $n_0\leq n<m$. \item The property $P$ is preserved under almost (unital) inclusions if there is $\epsilon>0$ such that whenever $A$ has property $P$ and $\phi\colon A\to B$ is a (unital) $\epsilon$-monomorphism, then $B$ has property $P$. \end{itemize} \end{definition} A projection $p\in A$ is infinite if there is $v\in A$ such that $vv^*=p$ and $v^*v<p$. $A$ is finite if it has no infinite projection, and stably finite if each of its amplification $M_n(A)$ is finite.
+Here we prove Theorem~\ref{thmi:embedding}. \begin{definition} Let $P$ be a property of $\Cstar$-algebras. \begin{itemize} \item A nonunital $\Cstar$-algebra $A$ has property $P$ at infinity if there is $\{e_n\}$, an approximate identity of positive contractions for $A$ with $e_{n+1}e_n=e_n$ for all $n$ such that there is $n_0$ with the property that $(e_m-e_n)A(e_m-e_n)$ has property $P$ whenever $n_0\leq n<m$. \item The property $P$ is preserved under almost (unital) inclusions if there is $\epsilon>0$ such that whenever $A$ has property $P$ and $\phi\colon A\to B$ is a (unital) $\epsilon$-monomorphism, then $B$ has property $P$. \end{itemize} \end{definition} A projection $p\in A$ is infinite if there is $v\in A$ such that $vv^*=p$ and $v^*v<p$.
+A $\Cstar$-algebra $A$ is finite if it has no infinite projection, and stably finite if $A\otimes M_n(\mathbb C)$ is finite for all $n$.
 The proof of the following is given by weak stability of the relation `$p$ is an infinite projection' (see \cite[\S3.2]{bourbaki}). \begin{proposition} The properties `being infinite-dimensional' and `being infinite' are preserved under almost inclusions. \end{proposition} If $A$ is unital then $A\otimes\mathcal K$ and $c_0(A)$ are infinite-dimensional at infinity if and only if $A$ is infinite-dimensional. $A\otimes\mathcal K$ is stably-finite at infinity if and only if $A$ is stably finite.